29donoco-tech/GN-math-best-games/README.md

    • Extract all files to a folder of your choice

-   • Recommended: C:\Program Files\Setup_launch
+   • Recommended: C:\Program Files\Launcher

 2. ⚙️ Run Installer
-   • Locate and run the Setup_launch.exe installer
+   • Locate and run the Launcher.exe installer

    • If prompted by UAC, click 'Yes'